lamarquise/printf/README.md

 ### Everything Else

+##### Gen Arg Strs

+ft add hash():
+Only used by handle int.c Its an if tree for mallocing the correct symboles to prepend numbers with in the even they not be base 10 and have the Hash flag.

+ft h int wid():
+Handle Int Width(), only used by gen arg str i in handle int.c

+ft prec is zero():
+Used by handle Str and Pointer, used in the very particular case that there is a precision and it is 0, need to create an empty string.

+ft h str prec():
+Handle Str Precision(), deals with the precision for gen arg str s in handle str.c

+ft h str wid():
+Handle Str Width(), deals with the width for gen arg str s in handle str.c

 #### Base Conversions
 The three Base Conversion functions are capable of taking a positive number as large as an unsigned long long, any base, checking that base and returning